wlattner/rf/README.md

 `--workers arg (=1)` number of workers for fitting trees

+`-c, --classification` force parser to use integer/numeric labels for classification

 Regression is also supported, the csv parser will detect if the first column is numeric or categorical.
 If the class labels look like numbers:

 	"Species",Sepal.Length","Sepal.Width","Petal.Length","Petal.Width"